requarks/wiki-docs/releases/about.md

 - *I need feature X urgently!
 When can I expect feature X?
 My company needs it now!*
 - *Why don't you have a fully detailed timeline, with precise dates for new releases?*
 - *Feature X is most important to us.
 Please work on it as a priority.*
+- *I posted a ticket on GitHub a few hours ago and you haven't replied yet!*

 With the exception of issues that are deamed **critical** *(security hole, major crash, etc.)* that are usually fixed within days, it's simply not possible to have a clear release schedule planned for months in advance and with fixed release dates.